DengPingFan/SINet/README.md

   	year={2020}
 	}

-## 8. Ackonwledgements
+## 8. Acknowledgements

-We would like to thank image annotatator and xxx for helpful feedback and discussion.
+We would like to thank image annotator and xxx for helpful feedback and discussion.